tracim/tracim/docs/development/before_push.md

 ### Linting and unit tests

-Run the script for linting and unit tests without any errors
+Run the script for linting and unit tests without any errors.
+It requires node 16.

 ```bash
 yarn run test